-I explained to Tim that Harry has already visited Disneyland several times, but this was was his first trip at more than 42 inches tall, which meant he could ride Space Mountain and other fast rides.
-I asked for him to plan them into our day along with Harry’s favorite Cars Land rides at the California Adventure Park.
+I explained to Tim that Harry has already been on a family adventure toDisneyland several times, but this was was his first trip at more than 42 inches tall.
+Now he’s tall enough to ride Space Mountain and other fast rides.
+I asked for him to plan those into our day along with Harry’s favorite Cars Land rides at the California Adventure Park.

-Tim suggested beginning at Disneyland and building up to fast roller coasters like Space Mountain throughout the day to see how Harry liked them since the fast rides would be so new to him.
-He would arrange our day to be at Disneyland in the morning and then hop over to California Adventure in the afternoon.
+Tim suggested beginning our day at Disneyland and building up to fast roller coasters like Space Mountain throughout the day to see how Harry liked them since the fast rides would be so new to him.
+He would arrange our guided day to be at Disneyland in the morning and then hop over to California Adventure in the afternoon.

-After our first hour with Tim in the park, we had gone on five rides—as many as we’d done on our own the entire day before.
+After our first hour with Tim in the park, we had gone on five rides—as many as we’d done on our own the entire day before!
 My husband was still not sold, suggesting that while this was good, we probably could have done it on our own.

 Tim, however, knew which rides would be crowded later in the day and which ones would work with fast-passes.
 We wove through the park, and over the next couple hours, we never waited more than five minutes for a ride.
-By the third hour, with the park crowded with masses of people, my husband and I were both completely impressed and sold on Stone VIP Tours experience.
+By the third hour, with the park crowded with masses of people, my husband and I were both completely impressed and sold on Stone VIP Tours experience at Disneyland.